newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor_step.html.markdown

 All nested `locations_private` blocks support the following common arguments:

 * `guid` - (Required) The unique identifier for the Synthetics private location in New Relic.
-* `vse_password` - (Optional) **DEPRECATED:** The location's Verified Script Execution password, Only necessary if Verified Script Execution is enabled for the location.
+* `vse_password` - (Optional) The location's Verified Script Execution password, Only necessary if Verified Script Execution is enabled for the location.

 All nested `steps` blocks support the following common arguments: